In the face of a trade war with America’s neighbors, Trump blinked - Local News 8

 And by undermining the US-Mexico-Canada trade deal that he argued in his first term was one of the world’s greatest, Trump has undermined trust in America’s word and raised doubts over his capacity to close future deals.
 Constantly offending the country’s closest friends threatens to undermine Western solidarity against America’s real enemies like Russian and China.

-And by backing down at the 11th hour, the president also sent a clear message to Beijing — which faces a new 10% tariff on exports to the US — that he might jump at a potential deal if it looks like a breakthrough, even if it lacks depth.
+And by backing down at the 11th hour, the president also sent a clear message to Beijing — which has been slapped with a new 10% tariff on exports to the US — that he might jump at a potential deal if it looks like a breakthrough, even if it lacks depth.

+Minutes after those tariffs came in, China retaliated with its own new set of duties which will come into effect on February 10.

 Trump has also started to answer one of the key questions about his second term: Is he serious about paying a political price for the disruptive policies he promised would create a new American “golden age?”